philmillman/webmidirtc/overview.md

 1. Show Working App
 2. Show a few variants
-3. Show Vue devtools as a "DAW"
+3. Show Vue devtools as a simple editor

 --